tanhleno/flask-tutorial/README.md

 ### Development

-Folow these steps to run the application in development mode:
+Just use the command `flask --app flaskr --debug run` to run the application in debug mode.
-- Set the enviroment variables `FLASK_APP=flaskr` and `FLASK_ENV=development`.
-- Run the command `flask run`.

 ## License